Derrylaughan Kevin Barrys GAC: History

-While that team wouldn't challenge for top honours again the club was building quietly and claimed the first Tyrone Minor championship title in 1977.
+While that team wouldn't challenge for top honours again the club claimed the first Tyrone Minor championship title in 1977.
 This team would provide a large number of players for the 1981 team that would claim the O'Neill Cup once again defeating Carrickmore in the final.
-The club rounded off a fantastic year for the community as they also won the county Under 21 title.
-Team manager on this occasion was Mena Devlin.
-Mena had been the team captain in 1967.
+The club rounded off that year by also winning the county Under 21 title.

 Having suffered relegation to Division 2 in the early 1990s, the club struggled to regain their place in senior football but did eventually make their way back up claiming the 2003 Division 2 league title.
 They won this title again in 2006 but with the league restructuring the stay in senior football was short-lived.

 Derrylaughan regained their place in the top tier of Tyrone football, and completed the full set of championship titles when they beat Urney in the final of the 2010 Intermediate championship.

 The club has worked to update its facilities through the years.
 New playing fields were opened in 1981 and dressing rooms in 1984.
 Redevelopment work in the late 1990s saw the clubhouse upgraded.
 A second pitch was opened in 2004.

 Derrylaughan regained their senior status winning the 2010 Tyrone Intermediate Championship following victory over Urney.

-The club are currently back in Senior football after winning the intermediate league in 2017.
+The club returned to Senior football after winning the intermediate league in 2017.